greenfrvr/hashtag-view/README.md

       }
 };
 ```

+You can limit amount of selected items at a time by calling `setSelectionLimit(int limit);` method.
+Setting value to zero or less than zero will remove selection limit.

 ## Customizing
 All attributes can be defined in layout .xml file or programmatically.
 Below is a list of available attributes.